Gorilla: Diet and activities

 Eastern lowland gorillas have more diverse diets, which vary seasonally.
 Leaves and pith are commonly eaten, but fruits can make up as much as 25% of their diets.
 Since fruit is less available, lowland gorillas must travel farther each day, and their home ranges vary from 2.7 to 6.5 km2, with day ranges 154–2280 m.
 Eastern lowland gorillas will also eat insects, preferably ants.

 Western lowland gorillas depend on fruits more than the others and they are more dispersed across their range.
 They travel even farther than the other gorilla subspecies, at 1105 m per day on average, and have larger home ranges of 7–14 km2.
 Western lowland gorillas have less access to terrestrial herbs, although they can access aquatic herbs in some areas.
 Termites and ants are also eaten.

+While traditionally thought of as ground-dwelling apes, a 2025 study found that gorillas can spend significant amounts of time in trees, depending on the area.
+In both Bwindi Impenetrable National Park and Loango National Park, gorillas spend more time climbing trees than those at Virunga.
+Such behaviours were not necessarily driven by foraging for fruit, which was consumed close to half of the time terrestrially in Loango gorillas and in both Bwindi and Loango they spend a majority of their foraging time in the trees feeding on leaves and other non-fruits.
+In all three areas, adult females were more arboreal than males.
 Gorillas rarely drink water "because they consume succulent vegetation that is comprised [sic] almost half water as well as morning dew", although both mountain and lowland gorillas have been observed drinking.